-- Informs about the joints and muscles function to parents, teenagers and adults - Assess physical activity, joint mobility and muscle strength - Proposes appropriate recreational and sporting activities - Tests out and practicing assistive devices - Designs exercise programs after a bleeding disorder - Patients exercise to increase mobility and muscle strength - Patients exercise before and after orthopedic surgery - Treatments for pain relief - Is a resource for colleagues outside the treatment center
+- Informs about the joints and muscles function to parents, teenagers and adults. - Assess physical activity, joint mobility, muscle strength and function. - Proposes appropriate recreational and sporting activities. - Tests out and supervises practice of utilizing assistive devices. - Designs exercise programs after a bleeding event. - Prescribes and supervises exercise to increase mobility and muscle strength. - Prescribes and supervises exercise before and after orthopedic surgery. - Provides treatments for pain relief. - Is a resource for colleagues outside the hemophilia treatment center/for physiotherapists in primary care. - Provides telehealth/virtual consultations for PWH as a complement to visits at the hemophilia treatment center.